 Synopsis: The biophysical characterization of protein-ligand interactions in solution by techniques such as thermal shift assay, or on surfaces using for example Dual Polarization Interferometry, plays an increasingly important role to complement crystal structure determinations.

-Synopsis: The thermostability of the -carbonic anhydrase from the thermophilic bacterium Thermovibrio ammonificans is shown to depend on formation of intrasubunit disulfide bonds and a unique intersubunit disulfide/lysine core at the centre of the tetrameric molecule.
-Unlike most -carbonic anhydrases this enzyme does not show esterase activity towards p-nitrophenyl acetate which is proposed to be due to its increased structural rigidity.
+Synopsis: The thermostability of the -carbonic anhydrase from the thermophilic bacterium T. ammonificans is shown to depend on the formation of intrasubunit disulfide bonds and a unique intersubunit disulfide/lysine core at the centre of the tetrameric molecule.
+Unlike most -carbonic anhydrases, this enzyme does not show esterase activity towards p-nitrophenyl acetate, which is proposed to be owing to its increased structural rigidity.

-Synopsis: The Procrustes Structural Matching Alignment and Restraints Tool (ProSMART) has been developed to allow local comparative structural analyses independent of the compared macromolecules' global conformations and sequence homology.
-This allows quick and intuitive visualization of the conservation of backbone and side chain conformations, providing information complementary to existing methods.
+Synopsis: The Procrustes Structural Matching Alignment and Restraints Tool (ProSMART) has been developed to allow local comparative structural analyses independent of the global conformations and sequence homology of the compared macromolecules.
+This allows quick and intuitive visualization of the conservation of backbone and side-chain conformations, providing complementary information to existing methods.

-Synopsis: The crystal structure of PvuRts1I was determined and a 5-hydroxymethylcytosine binding pocket was identified in the SRA-like domain.
-Enzyme variants were engineered to assist hydroxymethylome mapping based on the crystal structure of PvuRts1I.
+Synopsis: The crystal structure of PvuRts1I was determined and a 5-hydroxymethylcytosine-binding pocket was identified in the SRA-like domain.
+Enzyme variants were engineered to assist in hydroxymethylome mapping based on the crystal structure of PvuRts1I.

-Synopsis: Cthe_2159 is a member of the domain of unknown function (DUF4353) family and was identified from the C. thermocellum genome by its ability to bind cellulose.
-The structure was determined using Gadolinium SAD phasing and shows structural features that are highly similar to some Polysaccharide Lyase families.
+Synopsis: Cthe_2159 is a member of a domain of unknown function) family (DUF4353 and was identified from the C. thermocellum genome by its ability to bind cellulose.
+The structure was determined using gadolinium SAD phasing and shows structural features that are highly similar to some polysaccharide lyase families.

-Synopsis: Details of the RNA polymerase I crystal structure determination provide a framework to solve structures of other multi-subunit complexes.
-Simple crystallographic experiments are described to extract relevant biological information, such as the location of the enzyme active site.
+Synopsis: Details of the RNA polymerase I crystal structure determination provide a framework for solution of the structures of other multi-subunit complexes.
+Simple crystallographic experiments are described to extract relevant biological information such as the location of the enzyme active site.

-Synopsis: The crystal structure of Rot shows a unique pattern of dimerization differing from that of other SarA homologues.
+Synopsis: The crystal structure of Rot shows a unique pattern of dimerization that differs from that of other SarA homologues.

 Synopsis: The crystal structure of Est-Y29, a metagenomic homologue of the penicillin-binding protein/-lactamase family, was determined at 1.70 Å resolution.
 The biochemical properties of Est-Y29 were also investigated for potential biotechnological applications.